Sexual health · Reviewed by a physician

 These two terms are often used interchangeably, but they mean different things:

 They usually do not line up.
 Many STIs are asymptomatic — chlamydia and gonorrhea often cause no symptoms at all (per CDC) — so waiting for symptoms is not a reliable way to decide when to test.
-On the other hand, some infections can cause symptoms before the antibody-based test can pick them up, which is why a clinician-ordered NAAT (nucleic acid amplification test) may be used earlier when symptoms are present.
+On the other hand, some infections can cause symptoms before an antibody-based test can pick them up, which is why a clinician-ordered NAAT may be used earlier when symptoms are present.

 The practical takeaway: use window periods, not symptoms, to plan when to test after a possible exposure.

-The ranges below are approximate and reflect commonly cited guidance from the CDC, ASHA, and MedlinePlus.
-Your clinician may recommend earlier or later testing based on your specific situation, the test being used, and your exposure history.
+The ranges below are approximate and probabilistic.
+They describe when a test becomes increasingly likely to detect an infection — not a switch that flips to "accurate" on one exact day.
+Your clinician may recommend earlier or later testing based on your situation, the assay used, and your exposure history.
 These are not personalized recommendations.

 HIV

-Because of this range, the CDC recommends confirmatory or repeat testing at three months after exposure when the initial test is negative but exposure risk is high (per CDC).
+Because of this range, repeat testing at around three months is commonly advised when an initial test is negative but exposure risk was high (per CDC).
 If you may have had a high-risk exposure in the last 72 hours, post-exposure prophylaxis (PEP) is time-sensitive — that is a clinical decision, not a testing decision, and should be discussed with a clinician immediately (per CDC).

 Chlamydia

 Chlamydia is detected with a NAAT on a urine sample or a swab.
-The commonly cited window period is approximately 7 to 14 days after exposure (per CDC and ASHA).
-Because chlamydia is frequently asymptomatic (per CDC), timing the test correctly is often more important than waiting for symptoms.
+CDC does not publish a single universal NAAT window period for chlamydia; in practice, many laboratories and clinicians suggest waiting roughly 1 to 2 weeks after exposure before testing, and retesting later if the exposure was recent (per CDC guidance on chlamydia testing).
+Because chlamydia is frequently asymptomatic (per CDC), timing the test sensibly matters more than waiting for symptoms.

 Gonorrhea